LivingWithHippos/unchained-bot/README.md

 python3 unchained-bot.py
 ```

+####  5. Talking with the bot

-__IMPORTANT: If this your first time running it, talk to the bot (search for it using the username you chose in [step 1](#1-create-your-telegram-bot)) and use `/login` to start the login procedure, which will populate credentials.json).__
+IMPORTANT: If this your first time running it, talk to the bot (search for it using the username you chose in [step 1](#1-create-your-telegram-bot)) and use `/login` to start the login procedure, which will populate credentials.json).

 ## Available Commands
 The plan is to implement all the APIs available [here](https://api.real-debrid.com/).